Overtime Pay: Your Rights as an Employee

 During the coronavirus (COVID-19) outbreak or other economic downturns, many employers furlough workers or cut pay to avoid or minimize permanent layoffs.
 What legal rules apply?

 Meal and Rest Breaks: Your Rights as an Employee

-Many employers give employees a half hour or so to eat lunch, whether paid or unpaid.
+Many employers provide employees with a rest or lunch break, whether paid or unpaid.
 This common practice is not required everywhere, however: The federal wage and hour law, called the Fair Labor Standards Act (FLSA), doesn't require employers to provide meal or rest breaks.
-Some states have stepped into the breach to require such breaks, but others have not.

 Contrary to the laws of gastronomy, federal law does not require that you be allotted or paid for breaks to eat meals.